gh04/favorite-food/README.md

-My favorite food is: empanadas
+My favorite food is: pizza